-How to toggle visibility of rows in Excel without right-clicking or a macro
+Toggle visibility of rows in Excel without right-clicking or a macro

-One option is to highlight the rows and click Hide.
+An experienced Excel user can highlight the rows and click Hide.
 This works on all platforms but is not very user friendly.
 Another option is to write a macro that toggles the rows when a button is clicked.
 Unfortunately, this approach does not work on the web, and it causes a macro warning.

 There is another option which is supported on Windows, Mac, and the web: outlining.
 Outlining is an Excel feature that groups rows into an outline structure that can be expanded and collapsed.
-We can use this outlining to toggle the help text.
+We can use outlining to toggle the help text.

 To create the outline, you first highlight the rows you want to group together, and then click Data > Group or Data > Outline > Group depending on your Excel version.
 Excel will then show the outline controls on the left side: